 Being creatures of habit we put blinds on.
 If you don’t believe me take a look around at the cobwebs on your ceiling.
 You didn’t realize they were that bad, did you?
 It is important to strive to put on new eyes from time to time and take a new look at your surrounding.
 Continue reading →

 Did you ever think about hiring students and organizing internships?
 An internship is a work-related experience.
 It provides students and career changers an opportunity to gain important knowledge and skills in a particular career field.

-Especially students can only learn the work process once they participate in day-to-day activities of any organization, I was helping friends at Covcell.com to organize a new GED online learning center and we hired students for 5 days to test everything.
+Especially students can only learn the work process once they participate in day-to-day activities of any organization, I was helping friends at MyCareerTools.com to organize a new GED online learning center and we hired students for 5 days to test everything.
 The GED practice tests came out really well.